Skip to main content

 Splunk Lantern

-Endpoint data
+Endpoint detection and response (EDR) data

-Endpoint security is used to protect corporate networks from inadvertent attacks by compromised devices using untrusted remote networks such as hotspots.
 By installing clients on laptops or other wireless and mobile devices, endpoint security software can monitor activity and provide security teams with warnings of devices attempting to spread malware or pose other threats.
 In this context, endpoint refers to the security client software or agent installed on a client device that logs security-related activity from the client OS, login, logout, shutdown events and various applications such as the browser (Explorer, Edge), mail client (Outlook) and Office applications.
+In the Common Information Model, endpoint data is typically mapped to the Endpoint data model

 Before looking at documentation for specific data sources, review the Splunk Docs information on general data ingestion: